 Depending on actual roasting conditions, acetic acid concentrations can increase up to 25 times its initial green bean concentration.
 Overall acetic acid concentrations reach a maximum at light to medium roasts, then quickly dissipate as roasting progresses due to its volatile nature.

 The following table summarizes acetic acid concentrations in green and roasted coffee:

 Chemically, acetic acid is a weak volatile organic acid, but plays a significant role in both perceived acidity and aroma formation.
-According to Sivetz, a noticeable increase in acidity can be gained by the use of a pressure-roaster, which is believed to retain volatile acids and improve quality.
+According to Sivetz, a noticeable increase in acidity can be gained by the use of a pressure-roaster, which is believed to retain volatile acids and improve quality in lower quality beans.

 Sensorially in low concentrations acetic acid imparts a pleasant clean, sweet-like characteristic, but can quickly become ferment-like at higher concentrations.